pgcentralfoundation/pgrx/README.md

 ## Upgrading

-You can upgrade your current `pgx` installation by passing the `--force` flag to `cargo install`:
+You can upgrade your current `cargo-pgx` installation by passing the `--force` flag to `cargo install`:

 ```shell script